 If you’ve never prepared leeks, watch this helpful video from our YouTube channel!

 Making the Vegan Leek Soup with Potatoes

-My go to recipe for Vegan Leek Soup with Potatoes is from naturopathicbynature.com.
-It is also gluten free and low fat.
-I aways adapt recipes based on what I have on hand.
-This time I mostly followed the recipe, except I didn’t peel the potatoes and I threw in 2 extra carrots for a little sweetness.
-I use Vogue Cuisine’s Vegebase when a recipe calls for veggie stock and mix about 1 tsp to each cup of water.
-I also double the amount of dill because I like the flavor.
+My go-to recipe for Vegan Leek Soup with Potatoes is from naturopathicbynature.com.
+I knew this was the perfect way to enjoy those leeks from the market (bonus: it’s also gluten-free and low-fat).
+It’s common for me to adapt recipes based on what I have on hand.
+So, this time, I mostly followed the recipe, except I didn’t peel the potatoes, threw in 2 extra carrots for a little sweetness, and doubled the dill amount because I liked the flavor. :-).

 The following is my adaptation of a great recipe.